Clarity-Digital-Twin/SeizureTransformer/NEDC_SCORING_BUG_ANALYSIS.md

 ## Executive Summary

-**THE BUG IS NOT IN THE NATIVE SCORER - IT'S IN THE METRICS EXTRACTION!**
+**Root cause was metrics extraction, not native scoring.
+Fixed.**

-Our native Python scorer CORRECTLY implements OVERLAP scoring and produces identical results to Temple NEDC's OVERLAP section.
-The confusion arose because `metrics.json` was extracting metrics from the wrong section (DP ALIGNMENT instead of OVERLAP).
+Our native Python scorer correctly implements OVERLAP scoring (with `overlap_threshold=0.0`) and matches Temple NEDC's OVERLAP section for sensitivity and FA/24h.
+The confusion arose because `metrics.json` used to extract metrics from the first section in Temple’s `summary.txt` (DP ALIGNMENT) instead of the OVERLAP section. `run_nedc.py` now explicitly parses the OVERLAP block and stores those values under `overlap` (duplicated to `taes` for backward-compat).

 ## Key Findings